- February 22, 2023

 Everyone can mark how big is the progress at the moment, they can also add important files.
 You can run conversations on channels and straight on task boards.
 When you feel like a video meeting is needed, you can run it as well inside the tool!

 When you want to keep your contact with a customer smooth, add him as a guest.
 You can do the same for your freelancers.
-Make the communication easy and watch how your team is collaborating!
+Make effective communication lines and watch how your team is collaborating!

 One of my favorites tools ever.
 You can integrate it with TimeCamp as well, and I think there’s no need to speak about its advantages.